macsifan/ResNet20/README.md

-# Res_NET20
+# Res_NET20 trained on CIRAF-10

-Train ResNet20 on CIFAR10, implement the quantization method and get its results.
+Tasks:

-Implement the ResNet20 architecture.
+- Train ResNet20 on CIFAR10, implement the quantization method and get its results.

-Train ResNet20 (the accuracy of the network must be at least 90%)
+- Implement the ResNet20 architecture.

-Use Pytorch Quantization
+- Train ResNet20 (the accuracy of the network must be at least 90%)

-Quantize to 16 and 8 bits
+- Use Pytorch Quantization

-Implement PTQ from scratch
+- Implement PTQ from scratch

-Comparison of results.
+- Comparison of results.